Skip to main content

 What Are Intent Signals in Slack?

-Intent signals are real-time notifications about events that matter to your sales pipeline: a target account just raised a funding round, a decision-maker changed roles, a competitor lost a key client, or a company published a relevant job opening.
-These signals are gold for sales teams, but only if they reach the right person at the right time.
+Intent signals are real-time notifications about events that matter to your sales pipeline.
+A target account just raised a funding round.
+A decision-maker changed roles.
+A company published a job opening that tells you exactly what they’re about to buy.
+These signals are only valuable if they reach the right person fast enough to act on them.
+Rodz’s own data puts that window at 48 hours before reply rates drop back to cold-outbound levels.

 Most sales teams already live in Slack.
-It is where deals get discussed, questions get answered, and decisions get made.
-Routing intent signals directly into Slack channels means your reps see them instantly, can discuss them with colleagues, and can act before the competition even notices.
+It’s where deals get discussed, questions get answered, decisions get made.
+Routing intent signals directly into Slack channels means your reps see them immediately, can talk through next steps with colleagues, and can reach out before the moment passes.

 The architecture is straightforward.
 Rodz fires a webhook when a signal matches your criteria.
-A lightweight middleware receives that webhook payload, transforms it into a well-formatted Slack message, and posts it to the appropriate channel via Slack’s Incoming Webhooks API.
+A lightweight middleware receives that payload, transforms it into a well-formatted Slack message, and posts it to the right channel via Slack’s Incoming Webhooks API.
 No polling, no manual checks, no delays.

-If you have not set up Rodz webhooks yet, start with our webhook setup guide before continuing here.
+If you haven’t set up Rodz webhooks yet, start with the webhook setup guide before continuing here.
 That guide covers endpoint creation, webhook registration, HMAC verification, and retry handling.
 This article picks up where that one leaves off.

 Prerequisites